Anti-War Movement, Articles, Howard Zinn

 Zinn also emphasized resistance.
 Indigenous people did not simply vanish.
 They resisted invasion, enslavement, land theft, and cultural destruction.
 Their descendants still resist erasure today.
 They continue to reclaim language, land, ceremony, sovereignty, history, and dignity.

-Create a cinematic 16:9 full-color historical image showing Indigenous peoples of the Caribbean standing with dignity on a shoreline as European ships appear in the distance.
+This historical image shows Indigenous peoples of the Caribbean standing with dignity on a shoreline as European ships appear in the distance.
 The Indigenous people should appear fully human, intelligent, organized, and rooted in their own civilization, not primitive or helpless.
-Show homes, canoes, gardens, families, elders, and cultural life behind them.
-The mood should be serious, respectful, and historically reflective, with a sense of an approaching rupture.
-Use luminous cinematic realism, soft natural colors, ocean blues, earth tones, cream, green, ivory, and gentle gold light, crisp faces, emotional depth, elegant composition, landscape 16:9.
-Avoid text, captions, logos, caricature, violence, gore, or colonial glorification.
+It shows homes, canoes, gardens, families, elders, and cultural life behind them.
+The mood is serious, respectful, and historically reflective, with a sense of an approaching rupture.

 COLONIAL AMERICA STOLE NATIVE LAND, ENSLAVED AFRICAN LABOR, AND RIPPED WORKERS OFF